TDSR Private Property Singapore: What Buyers Must Know in 2026

 Take a Singapore Citizen couple, primary borrower 38, co-borrower 36, joint gross income S$15,000, no existing debts, looking at a S$2,000,000 first private property:

-For this couple, LTV is the binding constraint — their TDSR has another S$220,000 of headroom.
-Add a single S$80,000 car loan at S$1,400/month, however, and TDSR becomes the binding constraint, dragging the qualifying loan below S$1.45M.
-That is the swing buyers under-estimate.
+For this couple, LTV is what limits them, not TDSR.
+Their TDSR still has another S$220,000 of room.
+But add a single S$80,000 car loan at S$1,400/month and TDSR becomes the binding constraint, dragging the qualifying loan below S$1.45M.
+One car loan, and the ceiling moves.
+That is the swing most buyers under-estimate.

 ABSD: The Cash Number TDSR Cannot Help With